ansible-collections/cisco.nxos/README.md

 Ongoing development efforts and contributions to this collection are solely focused on enhancements to current resource modules, additional resource modules and enhancements to connection plugins.

 We welcome community contributions to this collection.
 If you find problems, please open an issue or create a PR against the [Cisco NX-OS collection repository](https://github.com/ansible-collections/cisco.nxos).
+See [Contributing to Ansible-maintained collections](https://docs.ansible.com/ansible/devel/community/contributing_maintained_collections.html#contributing-maintained-collections) for complete details.

 You can also join us on: